gcc-mirror/gcc/README.md

 ![C/C++ CI](https://github.com/philberty/gccrs/workflows/C/C++%20CI/badge.svg)
 # GCC Rust

-This is an implementation of rust following the gccgo style front-end.
+This is a full alternative implementaion of the Rust language ontop of GCC.
+Please see the accompanying reporting repository: https://github.com/Rust-GCC/Reporting for status reports from Philip Herron and tast tracking overviews.

-## Compilation for Development
+## Development Enviroment

 Fetch dependancies for ubuntu: